ilabelagent/valifi/schema.md

 # Valifi Platform: Database Schema

 This document outlines the database schema for the Valifi platform, designed for a SQLite-compatible database like Turso.
+This version includes production-ready enhancements like constraints and indexes.

 ```sql
 -- Users and Authentication